nhanhv-vn/firebase-hosting/README.md

     - Easy to customize domain & SSL

     - One more important with me: *FREE 1GB store SSD*.
-Of course, it is very easy to expand more memory
+Of course, it is very easy to expand more storage

 - Basic step by step deploy static